 Winnie the Pooh and Tigger at the Hundred Acre wood in Fantasyland (right next to the Winnie the Pooh ride, on the left) – There was a LOT of adults in this queue without children.
 It was a relatively long queue even for 6pm at night, however, we only waited around 20 minutes and it was a meet and greet worth waiting for.

 You can watch a video of my son meeting Winnie and Tigger below –

 Buzz Lightyear – Tomorrowland in the Exit Courtyard (at the far back of Tomorrowland) – This was one of Jamie’s best meet and greets.
 Buzz was excellent in so many ways.
 He may not have talked but he was very welcoming, friendly and fun.
-I will include a little video below and here’s some photos.
+I will include a little video below and there are some photos.
 Jamie is not the worlds biggest Toy Story fan but he absolutely loved meeting Buzz and it’s a meet and greet I’d highly recommend as everyone seemed to be having great meet and greets with him.
-The queue was relatively long however we didn’t wait for more than 20 minutes and it was worth it.
+The queue was relatively long, however, we didn’t wait for more than 20 minutes and it was worth it.

 What can you expect for a meet and greet with Buzz – please watch below